 Sometimes what appears to be a micropenis is actually due to another problem.
 For instance, a baby born with swelling in the scrotum may look like they have a micropenis.
 The penis may also be less visible because of large surrounding fat pads when it is called buried penis and can occur in people with obesity.

-Many people worry about penis size and typically think they are smaller than average even when they are not.
+Many people worry about penis size and

 If a person suspects they have micropenis, they may wish to see a doctor, who will be able to take accurate measurements and diagnose the condition.
 A doctor will usually diagnose micropenis at birth, however.